rcheiko/staking-lty/README.md

 DEPLOY THE SMART CONTRACT :

-- npx hardhat run scripts/"name of the script".ts --network "name of the network example : polygon_mumbai"
+- npx hardhat run scripts/"name of the script".ts --network "name of the network example : mainnet"

 VERIFY THE SMART CONTRACT :